windviki/vBookmarks/README.md

 5) Add a sub-folder into selected folder.

+6) Update URL of bookmark with current URL.

+7) Copy title and URL information for bookmarks to clipboard.

-6) Fix bugs in Neat Bookmarks.
+8) Fix bugs in Neat Bookmarks.

 Licensed under the [MIT License](http://www.opensource.org/licenses/mit-license.php).